 Jungle Bird

-This tiki drink can be traced back to the 1970s at the Kuala Lumpur Hilton.
-It was created by a bartender named Jeffrey Ong at the Aviary Bar (hence the drink’s name) located inside the hotel.
-This sweet, lightly bitter, boozy drink is made with blackstrap rum, Campari, pineapple juice, freshly squeezed lime juice, and simple syrup.
+This tiki drink can be traced back to the 1970s at the Hilton Kuala Lumpur, where it was created by a bartender named Jeffrey Ong at the Aviary Bar.
+This sweet, lightly bitter, boozy drink is made with blackstrap rum (we like Seacret’s Spiced), a unique and flavorful variant.

 -